pdxmph/puppet-docs/source/hiera/1/complete_example.markdown

 [hiera_module_data_ticket]: http://projects.puppetlabs.com/issues/16856
 [automatic parameter lookup]: http://docs.puppetlabs.com/hiera/1/puppet.html#automatic-parameter-lookup

-The best way to show how Hiera can simplify your Puppet manifests and help you avoid repetitive code is to take some existing Puppet code and refactor it to work with Hiera.

 In this example, we'll use the popular [Puppet Labs ntp module][ntp_module], an exemplar of the package/file/service pattern in common use among Puppet users, and one that will involve increasing amounts of conditional logic to expand the kinds of machines it can configure.
 By the time we're through, Hiera will have replaced that conditional logic and we'll have demonstrated further ways Hiera can simplify configuration and reduce the amount of code you have to write to configure your systems.

 Since we want to get you to a place where you can try everything out right away, we're providing a directory with all the configuration files and module code.
 You can [view the files here][examples] and download them all as a zip file, and we'll link to them as we progress through this walkthrough.